azureyau/bidding/README.md

-To do:
+To be released:

+1. contested auction
+1. passed hand bidding
 1. copy button for each bidding option
 1. convention list on the player page
 1. convention page
-1. log-in and session
-1. print option for a page and entire convention
+1. print option for a page